stephanstapel/ZUGFeRD-csharp/docs/getting-started.md

-\# Consulting/ Commercial Support
+# Consulting/ Commercial Support

-\*Auf Deutsch:\* Falls Sie kommerzielle Unterstützung bei der Umsetzung von ZUGFeRD/ XRechnung in Ihrem Unternehmen benötigen, schreiben Sie mir gerne an stephan@s2-industries.com
+*Auf Deutsch:* Falls Sie kommerzielle Unterstützung bei der Umsetzung von ZUGFeRD/ XRechnung in Ihrem Unternehmen benötigen, schreiben Sie mir gerne an stephan@s2-industries.com

-\*In English\* In case you need consulting or commercial support for implementing ZUGFeRD/ XRechnung/ Factur-X in your company, please send an email to stephan@s2-industries.com
+*In English* In case you need consulting or commercial support for implementing ZUGFeRD/ XRechnung/ Factur-X in your company, please send an email to stephan@s2-industries.com

-\# Relationship between the different standards
+# Relationship between the different standards

 Since there are a lot of terms and standards around electronic invoices, I'd like to lay out my understanding:

-\- ZUGFeRD was developed by a German initiative as a standard for electronic invoices (https://www.ferd-net.de/).
+- ZUGFeRD was developed by a German initiative as a standard for electronic invoices (https://www.ferd-net.de/).

-\- ZUGFeRD 2.1 is identical to the German/French cooperation Factur-X (ZUGFeRD 2.1 = Factur-X 1.0) (https://www.ferd-net.de/en/standards/zugferd/factur-x).
+- ZUGFeRD 2.1 is identical to the German/French cooperation Factur-X (ZUGFeRD 2.1 = Factur-X 1.0) (https://www.ferd-net.de/en/standards/zugferd/factur-x).

-\- The standard Factur-X 1.0 (respectively ZUGFeRD 2.1) is conform with the European norm EN 16931.
+- The standard Factur-X 1.0 (respectively ZUGFeRD 2.1) is conform with the European norm EN 16931.

-\- EN 16931 in turn is based on worldwide UN/CEFACT standard 'Cross Industry Invoice' (CII).
+- EN 16931 in turn is based on worldwide UN/CEFACT standard 'Cross Industry Invoice' (CII).

-\- XRechnung as another German standard is a subset of EN 16931.
+- XRechnung as another German standard is a subset of EN 16931.
 It is defined by another party called KoSIT (https://www.xoev.de/).
 It comes with its own validation rules (https://xeinkauf.de/dokumente/).

-\- This means that both Factur-X 1.0 (respectively ZUGFeRD 2.1) and XRechnung are conform with EN 16931.
+- This means that both Factur-X 1.0 (respectively ZUGFeRD 2.1) and XRechnung are conform with EN 16931.
 This does not automatically result that those invoices are per se identical.

-\- To achieve compatibility, ZUGFeRD 2.1.1 introduced a XRechnung reference profile to guarantee compatibility between the two sister formats.
+- To achieve compatibility, ZUGFeRD 2.1.1 introduced a XRechnung reference profile to guarantee compatibility between the two sister formats.

-\# License
+# License

 Subject to the Apache license http://www.apache.org/licenses/LICENSE-2.0.html

-\# Installation
+# Installation

 Just use nuget or Visual Studio Package Manager and download 'ZUGFeRD-csharp'.